Coca-Cola: The Future Room Exhibition

 The intent was to elevate the partnership between brand and venue, and to position Coca-Cola as culturally fluent rather than purely commercial.

-An anniversary is a credibility play.
+An anniversary is a credibility play, meaning a chance to reaffirm relevance in the present.
 The exhibition format helped translate “125 years” into something contemporary, sensory, and shareable, without relying on nostalgia alone.

 • Choose a format that matches the venue.
 In cultural spaces, experience and craft beat messaging density.